-- the scope, rate of progress and expense of our ongoing as well as any additional clinical trials and other research and development activities; - uncertainties in clinical trial enrollment rate; - future clinical trial results; - significant and changing government regulation; and - the timing and receipt of any regulatory approvals.
+- · the scope, rate of progress and expense of our ongoing as well as any additional clinical trials and other research and development activities; - uncertainties in clinical trial enrollment rate; - future clinical trial results; - · significant and changing government regulation; and

+· the timing and receipt of any regulatory approvals.

 A change in any of these factors could mean a significant change in the costs and timing associated with the development of vonapanitase.
-For example, if the FDA or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the FDA, EMA or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
 Our current development activities and future plans include the following:

-- We completed enrollment in our second Phase 3 trial, PATENCY-2, and expect to report top-line data in March 2019. - we may, based on additional data including the data from our ongoing Phase 3 clinical trial and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in Europe; - we may, based on additional data including the data from our ongoing Phase 3 clinical trial and if sufficient funds become available, study the effects of vonapanitase versus placebo on brachiocephalic fistulas and in patients undergoing placement of an arteriovenous graft, or graft; - we initiated two Phase 1 clinical trials of vonapanitase in patients with peripheral artery disease (PAD) in the fourth quarter of 2016.
+- we completed enrollment in our second Phase 3 trial, PATENCY-2, and expect to report top-line data in late March 2019. - we may, based on additional data including the data from our ongoing Phase 3 clinical trial and if sufficient funds become available, study the effects of vonapanitase versus placebo on brachiocephalic fistulas and in patients undergoing placement of an arteriovenous graft, or graft; - we initiated two Phase 1 clinical trials of vonapanitase in patients with peripheral artery disease, or PAD, in the fourth quarter of 2016.
 These multicenter, dose-escalation trials are designed to evaluate the safety and technical feasibility of a single administration of vonapanitase as a monotherapy and as an adjunct to angioplasty for patients with PAD above the knee and below the knee, respectively.
-In 2018, we expect to complete the enrollment and treatment of 24 patients in the Phase 1 trial evaluating vonapanitase as an adjunct to angioplasty for PAD below the knee.
+In 2018, we completed the enrollment and treatment of 24 patients in the Phase 1 trial evaluating vonapanitase as an adjunct to angioplasty for PAD below the knee.
+We expect to enroll up to an additional 16 patients in this study before the end of 2019 and to follow each of these patients for period of up to seven months.
 Based on our current operating plan, we have decided not to begin patient enrollment in the Phase 1 trial evaluating vonapanitase as a monotherapy for PAD.
-However, if sufficient funds become available, we may increase enrollment in the Phase 1 trial evaluating vonapanitase as a below the knee; - we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in an additional PAD indication; and - we expect to continue to manufacture clinical trial materials in support of our clinical trials and to also perform process validation activities in anticipation of a potential BLA submission.
+However, if sufficient funds become available, we may increase enrollment in the Phase 1 trial evaluating vonapanitase below the knee; - we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in an additional PAD indication; and - we expect to continue to manufacture clinical trial materials in support of our clinical trials and to also perform process validation activities in anticipation of a potential BLA submission.